Reception Early Reading Project

 - largest increase seen, for individual children, was 94% increase in Alphabetic Knowledge for one and 87% in Print Concepts for another

-Considering only 5 of the 53 project children could both write their own name and do emergent writing on exit from Nursery, this is exciting progress in literacy for these at-risk learners.
+Considering project focus children are often those who were unable to write their own name and do emergent writing on exit from Nursery, this is exciting progress in literacy for these at-risk learners.

-Source: Data from the 2018 pilot of the Herts for Learning Reception Early Reading Project (ERP)
+Source: Data from across the three 2018-19 rounds of the Herts for Learning Reception Early Reading Project (ERP)